greena13/redux-and-the-rest/README.md

 * **Documented:** The API is minimal and expressive, and all options and common use cases are documented in full.
 * **Tested:** `redux-and-the-rest` comes with an extensive test suite.

+## Design philosophy

+`redux-and-the-rest` loosely takes its lead from Reduced Instruction Set Computing (RISC) and the standard Create, Read, Update, Delete (CRUD) paradigm and offers as few low-level reducers and actions as possible.
+In doing so, it allows a mucher higher re-use and sharing of code and reduces the overhead of scaling out store for large applications.

+You are encouraged to write your own helper functions on top of the action creators `redux-and-the-rest` provides for more nuanced updates, where needed.

 ## Basic usage

 ```javascript